robertfausk/FormExtensions/Resources/doc/autocomplete/overview.md

 ### Description

-Use [jQuery Ui Autocomplete Widget][jquery-ui-autocomplete-demo] as GUI wrapper to suggest inputco.
+Use [jQuery Ui Autocomplete Widget][jquery-ui-autocomplete-demo] as GUI wrapper to suggest input values to user.

 ### Options